fellennert/academic-page/content/authors/admin/_index.md

 Hi and welcome to my website.
 I am a Ph.D. candidate in Sociology at the Institut Polytechnique de Paris under the supervision of Étienne Ollion.
 I hold an M.Sc. in Computational Social Science from Linköping Universitet and a B.A. in Political Science from the University of Regensburg.
 My research interest centers around political polarization and its underlying processes which I study using large-scale social media data and a diverse set of computational methods.

-In the recent past, I have had the honor to teach multiple courses on R and how you can use it for social scientific endeavors at the University of Leipzig, the Stockholm School of Economics, and the University of Regensburg.
-You can find some of the course material in the courses section.
+In the recent past, I had the honor to teach multiple courses on R and how you can use it for social scientific endeavors at the University of Leipzig, the Stockholm School of Economics, and the University of Regensburg.
+You can find some of the course materials in the courses section.

 Other than that, this website is still empty.
 This is due to the fact that I have started my Ph.D. fairly recently and have nothing to present (yet).
 If you want to hear something about what I am currently working on, please reach out, I am happy to chat whenever.